• Skip to primary navigation

 Instructions

-• Pour milk to a thick bottomed sauce pan over medium heat.
-Add sugar to it.
+• Pour milk to a thick bottomed and wide sauce pan over medium-high heat.
+Wide sauce pan will help to reduce the milk faster.
+Add the sugar in.

-• Switch flame off and add a pinch of baking soda to this mixture.
+• Switch the flame off once milk has thickened and add a pinch of baking soda to it and stir.

 • Keep stirring in intervals as the milk is cooling.
-This will prevent the condensed milk from forming a layer on top.
+This will prevent the prepared milk from forming a layer on top.

-• Allow to cool down to room temperature.
+• Allow it to cool down to room temperature.
+Milk will thicken a bit more as it cools.
 Store in a clean jar!

 Notes